 The Group has adopted internal policy in respect of any transactions with interested persons and has set out the procedures for review and approval of the Company's interested person transactions ("IPTs").
 All IPTs are reported in a timely manner to the AC and are subject to the review of the AC when a potential conflict of interest arises.
 The IPTs are carried out on normal commercial terms and will not be prejudicial to the interests of the Company and its minority Shareholders.
 The Director(s) concerned does not participate in discussions and refrains from exercising any influence over other members of the Board.
-In FY2020, the Company did not enter into any IPTs which require Shareholders' approval under the Catalist Rules.
+In FY2021, the Company did not enter into any IPTs which require Shareholders' approval under the Catalist Rules.
 The Company does not have a general mandate from Shareholders for IPTs pursuant to Rule 920(1)(a)(i) of the Catalist Rules.
-Notwithstanding, the Group had entered into and will continue to enter into specific IPTs, details of which are set out below:
+Notwithstanding, the Group had, in FY2021, entered into and will continue to enter into specific IPTs, details of which are set out below:

-- (a) Mr Chan Andrew Wai Men ("Mr Chan") (Chairman and Chief Executive Officer of the Company) provided an interest-free and unsecured long-term advance to the Company.
-As at 30 June 2020, the amount owing from the Group to Mr Chan amounted to approximately HK\$2.4 million. - (b) Mr Lam Cho Ying Terence Joe ("Mr Lam") became a controlling shareholder of the Company with effect from 15 November 2019.
-Prior to and subsequent to Mr Lam becoming a controlling shareholder of the Company, he and his associate collectively provided loans and advances ("Loans") to the Group for working capital purposes.
-The Loans bear interest of 15% per annum and are unsecured with no fixed term of repayment.
-As at 30 June 2020, the amount (including principal and interests incurred) owing from the Group to Mr Lam amounted to approximately HK\$22.6 million.
-The value at risk of the IPT with Mr Lam (being the interest incurred on Loan) from the date Mr Lam became a controlling shareholder of the Company amounted to HK\$2.2 million in FY2020. - (c) Subsequent to the financial year ended 30 June 2020, on 18 August 2020, a subsidiary of the Company in Hong Kong entered into a bond subscription agreement with Mr Lam, in principal amount of HK\$15.0 million ("Bond"), interest bearing at 6% per annum, and due on 18 August 2021.
-For the avoidance of doubt, the Bond is not convertible into shares of the Company.
-The proceeds of the Bond was used for settlement of the Group's outstanding expenses and repayment of certain loans.
+- 1. Mr Chan Andrew Wai Men ("Mr Chan") (Executive Chairman) provided an interest-free and unsecured long-term advance to the Company.
+As at 30 June 2021, the amount owing from the Group to Mr Chan amounted to approximately HK\$0.08 million. - 2.
+The controlling shareholders of the Company, namely Mr Lam Cho Ying Terence Joe ("Mr Lam") and Alternus Capital Holdings Limited, provided loans and advances ("Loans") to the Group for working capital purposes.
+Such loans bear interest of 15% per annum and are unsecured with no fixed term of repayment.
+As at 30 June 2021, the loans (including principal sum and interests incurred) owing by the Group to Mr Lam amounted to approximately HK\$26.1 million, and were fully repaid upon the Company's issue of redeemable convertible bond to Mr Lam on 23 November 2020 (See also Note 3 below). - 3.
+On 23 November 2020 ("Issue Date"), the Company issued convertible bonds ("Bond") with a principal amount of HKD31,060,000 at a subscription price of 100% of the principal amount of the Bond to Mr Lam.
+The Bond is interest bearing at 6% per annum, and due on 22 November 2022 ("Maturity Date").
+Mr Lam may convert all or part of the outstanding Bond and any accrued and unpaid interest in respect of the Bond into new shares at \$\$0.0011 per share at a fixed exchange rate of \$\$1.00:HK\$5.60 at any time within the period commencing three months from the Issue Date up until the Maturity Date.
+The proceeds of the Bond were used for settlement of the Group's outstanding expenses and repayment of certain loans.

-(d) Management and administrative services agreement ("Service Agreement") dated 1 April 2019 entered into between SinoCloud Group (HK) Limited ("SinoCloud HK") (a wholly-owned subsidiary of the Company) and Canopus Asia Limited ("Canopus") (a 25%-owned company of Mr Chan) pursuant to which Canopus will provide SinoCloud HK with management and administrative services at SinoCloud HK's office premises (Unit 1403, 14/F, Kowloon Centre, 33 Ashley Road, Tsim Sha Tsui, Hong Kong) for a management fee of HKD25,000 per month.
-The Service Agreement has been terminated and waiver has been provided by Canopus to waive all outstanding service fees to be made payable to Canopus as at 31 August 2020.
+4. Management and administrative services agreement ("Service Agreement") dated 1 April 2019 entered into between SinoCloud Group (HK) Limited ("SinoCloud HK") (a wholly-owned subsidiary of the Company) and Canopus Asia Limited ("Canopus") (a 25%-owned company of Mr Chan) pursuant to which Canopus will provide SinoCloud HK with management and administrative services at SinoCloud HK's previous office premises (Unit 1403, 14/F, Kowloon Centre, 33 Ashley Road, Tsim Sha Tsui, Hong Kong) for a management fee of HKD25,000 per month.
+The Service Agreement was terminated on 31 August 2020 and waiver has been provided by Canopus to waive all outstanding service fees to be made payable to Canopus as at 31 August 2020.